Need a Way to Manage Your Cash Flow Better? Try Staggering Your Invoices

 Something I like to do is stagger my receivables, with some invoices payable in the first two weeks of the month.
 This levels the flow of money into my business, making it easier to budget and pay personal and professional invoices of my own.

 When you have a million and one other things to think about with your small business, staggering your receivables is probably nowhere near the top of the list.
 Luckily, FreshBooks makes it very easy to do with recurring invoices.
 You can simply edit the dates on your profiles, or create a new invoice with a few simple clicks.
+Need to know the difference between and invoice and a receipt?

 about the author